verygoodsecurity/vgs-checkout-ios/README.md

 **Depending on the needs we provide you with two solutions:**

 -  **Customized Universal Checkout** - shape the solution you need with our universal checkout solution.
 It’s easy to customize your integration with no heavy lifting to have a uniform experience across platforms and devices.<br/>
--  **Checkout for Payment Orchestration** - save time and payment costs on by integration with [Multiplexing App](https://www.verygoodsecurity.com/docs/payment-optimization/multiplexing).
+-  **Checkout for Payment Orchestration** - save time and payment costs on by integration with [Payment Optimization App](https://www.verygoodsecurity.com/docs/payment-optimization/orchestration).

 Table of contents
 =================